akando42/next-map/public/content/posts/03-13/index.md

 - FPT aka French Police Technician can intercept all EM Communication in Vietnam and China
 - Huawei has a significant presence in France, with a history spanning over 20 years, including six research centers, a global design center, and a factory in Alsace, its first outside China, for mobile telecom network equipment production, including 5G.
 - French Chinese and French Vietnamese engineers probably work at all High-tech corporations in California, Boston, UK and China
+- San Francisco aka the French Satan City is HQ for high tech companies like Twitter, Uber, Salesforces, Yelp.

 ### Information Influences of the GeoGen Area to the outside World